This article is part of a larger series on Retail Management.

 3. Make Products Stand Out With Contrasting Merchandise

 Placing items together that are unrelated or contrasting is another cross merchandising strategy.
 Retailers use this strategy to catch shoppers’ attention and make them pause to really look at the products on display.

 For example, in the spring, grocery and box retailers will sometimes display Peeps marshmallows all over their stores so shoppers know they are available.
 Similarly, around Halloween, some retailers will display spooky decor or fun-size candy in unexpected places to remind shoppers of the upcoming holiday.

 Contrasting product merchandising is great when you want to highlight a product that doesn’t move well by placing it with one of your bestsellers.
 It can also be used to draw awareness to seasonal or limited-time items.

 The use of substitute products is a type of cross merchandising strategy that places alternative solutions next to a more traditional product.
-The substitute product typically saves time for the shopper or sparks an idea while offering a higher margin for retailers.
+The substitute product typically saves the shopper time by allowing them to see all their options in one place or inspires a more expensive product purchase—creating a higher margin for retailers.

 This strategy is especially popular among retailers that carry their own line of products, as they can place their alternative next to the traditional brand name item.
 Additionally, this tactic is often used to showcase the more expensive version of the same product and incentivize customers to try something new or treat themselves.